Is Belize a rich country?

 Tourism is the number one foreign exchange earner in this small economy, followed by exports of sugar, bananas, citrus, marine products, and crude oil.

-Although Belize has the third highest per capita income in Central America, the average income figure masks a huge income disparity between rich and poor, and a key government objective remains reducing poverty and inequality with the help of international donors.
-High unemployment, a growing trade deficit and heavy foreign debt burden continue to be major concerns.
-Belize faces continued pressure from rising sovereign debt, and a growing trade imbalance.
+Although Belize has the third-highest per capita income in Central America, the average income figure masks a huge income disparity between rich and poor, and a key government objective remains to reduce poverty and inequality with the help of international donors.
+High unemployment, a growing trade deficit, and a heavy foreign debt burden continue to be major concerns.
+Belize faces continued pressure from rising sovereign debt and a growing trade imbalance.

 What is the GDP of Belize?

 |GDP by Sector- agriculture||11.7%|